jiazhe0909/alexJ.github.io/_posts/2016-07-03-nvidia-pascal-architecture.md

 But there might be some performance issues, because frequent task switching will make GPU spend a lot of time on storing one state or loading another.

+# Things worth to point out

+## about scheduling and instructions

+In white paper, nvidia mentioned that pascal provides superior scheduling.
+We can expect that something might be changed in software control logic of sm60.
+We can also make our load/store instructions overlapped in Kepler and Maxwell architecture, I don't know why this feature appears in pascal white paper again.
+In pascal, two dispatchers of one warp scheduler could dispatch two warp instructions in one clock.

+## about FP16

+In maxwell, FP16 operation throughput is same to that of FP32.
+This means you will not achieve any float point operation speed up, if you change you DNN model into FP16, besides some memory and bandwidth saving. while, in pascal ,this ratio has been changed.
+FP16 operation throughput is up to twice that of FP32.